PaloAltoLibrary/RobomasterDrones/README.md

 2. Open Mind+ and click Extensions, add both Robomaster Drone (Single) and Robomaster Drone (Team).
 3. Switch on a Robomaster drone and connect the computer to the drone's default network.
 4. Add the Robomaster drone as a device in Mind+ using the Robomaster Drone (Single) extension.
 5. Next connect the drone to the WiFi network of your choice by using the following block in Robomaster Drone.
-Replace [your WiFi] and [your Password] with the WiFi network name and password :
+Replace [yourSSID] and [yourPASSWD] with the WiFi network name and password:

-> Switch to station mode, connect to the hotspot [your WiFi] password [your Password]
+> Switch to station mode, connect to the hotspot [yourSSID] password [yourPASSWD]
 >
 1. Turn on the STA mode on the drone.
 2. Repeat the above steps for every drone.